MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 ### My opinion on virtme-ng

 I really enjoyed using `vng` for kernel development, and it became my main tool for building and running kernel images.
-However, I think it is not the definite tool, and there are some cases where you might want to use another approaches.
+However, I think it is not the definitive tool, and there are some cases where you might want to use another approach.

 For building, it provides me the remote host option, which is very important for me, but I still think that `kw` has better customization in that regard (e.g., `ccache` and `llvm` options).

-For running the virtual environment, `virtme-ng` provides a pretty good balance between ease to use, lightweight environment and use cases.
+For running the virtual environment, `virtme-ng` provides a pretty good balance between ease of use, lightweight environment, and use cases.
 However, if you come across a very niche and specific scenario, using QEMU directly may be more versatile and effective to handle some virtualisation options you need.

 # Working on and submitting the patches

-The mentorship required the submission of between 5 and 10 patches.
-During the year, I worked on a single patch set, that contained exact 5 patches, with a posterior sixth follow-up commit.
-It is about a refactor to the `ipv6_flowlabel_mgr` selftest file at the `netdev` subsystem.
+During the year, I worked on a single patch set that contained exactly 5 patches, with a posterior sixth follow-up commit.
+It is about a refactor to the `ipv6_flowlabel_mgr` selftest file in the `netdev` subsystem.
 Next subsections will describe what has been worked on, the `netdev` subsystem itself, and how I proceed to submit the patches.

 ## netdev

-The netdev subsystem contains most of all networking related code in the kernel (some network subsystems get a lot of traffic and may have their own development tree and mailing lists, such as wireless drivers).
+The netdev subsystem contains most of all networking-related code in the kernel (some network subsystems get a lot of traffic and may have their own development tree and mailing lists, such as wireless drivers).

 The netdev community has [unique guidelines and internal organization](https://docs.kernel.org/process/maintainer-netdev.html) that must be complemented with the general kernel rules.
-I would highlight the differentiation of `net` and `net-next`, and the strong influence of the merge window on the patch submission.
+I would highlight the differentiation of `net` and `net-next`, and the strong influence of the merge window on the patch submission, which caused me to finally understand how the kernel development cycle really works.

 First of all, contributors must indicate if they are working on new features for netdev (`net-next`), or addressing bugs on current code (`net`).
 The patch subject must contain `net` or `net-next` inside the `[PATCH]` bracket, and